A reader wrote to us with this question recently:

-Hydration - Especially in our equatorial climate, staying hydrated is super important.
+Especially in our equatorial climate, staying hydrated is super important.
 As a general rule of thumb, try to drink a glass of water before you get in the pool, another for every 20 minutes while you’re swimming and another one after you’ve completed your post-swim stretches.

-Breathing - During pregnancy, it’s important to not overexert yourself.
+During pregnancy, it’s important to not overexert yourself.
 A good way to measure is by your breathing pattern, you should always be at a level where you could comfortably have a conversation with someone who is walking by the pool.

-Do NOT go in the hot tub - Having your body temperature cross 40 Celsius, especially during the first four to six weeks of pregnancy, can lead to complications for your baby including miscarriage or brain and spinal cord damage.
+Having your body temperature cross 40 Celsius, especially during the first four to six weeks of pregnancy, can lead to complications for your baby including miscarriage or brain and spinal cord damage.

 Just like other forms of exercise, swimming can become unsafe during pregnancy if you overdo it.
 Just keep it light and enjoy the water.
 If you start to feel nauseous, you become too hot, or you experience any vaginal discharge, bleeding, or feel abdominal and pelvic pain, stop swimming right away and ask someone to help you get out of the water.

 So don't be afraid to take a dip in the pool, mum-to-be!
 With caution, you can enjoy swimming while you're pregnant.
 If you have any concerns about the different exercises you can try during pregnancy, don't hesitate to consult your doctor about it.

 Here at theAsianparent Singapore, it's important for us to give information that is correct, significant, and timely.
 But this doesn't serve as an alternative for medical advice or medical treatment. theAsianparent Singapore is not responsible for those that would choose to drink medicines based on information from our website.
 If you have any doubts, we recommend consulting your doctor for clearer information.